What can I be reimbursed for?

 For more information about storing and maintaining your documentation, see Maintaining Documentation for Eligible Expenses.

 Frequently asked questions

 - Are claims incurred prior to setting up my HSA eligible to be reimbursed?

-- No. Only claims incurred on or after the date that your HSA was established are eligible regardless of the effective date of the HDHP.
-Your account is considered established when funded.
+- No. Only claims incurred on or after the date that your HSA was activated are eligible regardless of the effective date of the HDHP.
+Your account is considered active when funded.